AndrewStaus/data-platform/.mkdocs/docs/getting_started/dbt/quick_start.md

 # Quick Start

+Follow these steps to quickly set up and run your first dbt configuration.

+## Overview

 This guide walks through how to extend the existing **dbt project** integrated with **Dagster**.
 All **raw data** from Sling and dltHub is already available in the `raw` database.
 You’ll add new **staging**, **intermediate**, and **mart** models that transform this data for analytics.